Innertuber40/Tetroid/README.md

 1/20/19: Player now is able to die from enemy bullets and respawns at a set location.
 Spawn location will probably be fixed later.
 Grapple now does damage and insta-kills enemies as well as regular bullets.
 Grapple is able to pull the player up.
 Once grappled the player will fall if the player moves or press grapple again.

 1/21/19: Made a number of different rooms.
 Fixed all bugs.
 Fixed issues with grapple, crouch, and falling.
 Fixed spawn location.
 Relocated the duck to a new room.
 Added all three items and placed them in different rooms.

+1/22/19: Made the rest of the rooms, an ending, and ShootableBlocks; added in enemies in some other places